WestGrid/trainingMaterials/_posts/design/2023-07-31-upcoming-training-fall-2023.md

 We try to run these workshops in-person but sometimes they take place online.
 Students, staff and faculty are all welcome to attend.

+We will post the program here by early September.

 <!-- To register, click on an event in the 2nd or 3rd column (not open for SFU yet). -->
 <!-- Registration links will be posted in early January. -->